nathanchapero-creator/telco_churn_analysis/README.md

 The California customer base in Q3 declined by **21.5%**, with churn (**28.4%**) significantly outweighing acquisition (**6.9%**). **Offer E** customers are our highest-risk segment, churning at double the overall average across all offers (**52.9%** vs. **24.8%**). **Boomers** represent another high-risk segment with elevated churn rates (**35.1%** vs **28.8%** average).
 Given these patterns, efforts should focus on reducing early-stage churn rates using improved customer support, particularly for Offer E customers.

 ## The Business Problem
-* Q3 proved to be a difficult quarter, as the California customer base shrank by **21.5%**.
-* Acquisition rate was acceptable at a rate of **6.9%**, but a churn rate of **28.4%** signaled major issues in retention.
-What could be the main drivers for such a high churn rate?
+Telco's California customer base experienced a significant decline in Q3.
+Retention difficulties are outweighing acquisition, leading to substantial net losses this quarter.
+This trend highlights the growing challenges of customer retention.
+Identifying and analyzing the main churn drivers will reveal which customer segments are most at risk.
+Understanding these drivers is critical for stabilizing the customer base and future revenue growth.

 ## Key Insights
 * **Offer E** was our largest targeted acquisition method, making up **38.5%** of acquisitions